freenas/freenas-docs/userguide/storage.rst

      Detach or Delete a Volume

-**Scrub Volume:** scrubs and how to schedule them are described in more detail in :ref:`Scrubs`.
-This button allows you to manually initiate a scrub.
-Since a scrub is I/O intensive and can negatively impact performance, you should not initiate one while the system is busy.
+**Scrub Volume:** scrubs and scheduling them are described in more detail in :ref:`Scrubs`.
+This button allows manually initiating a scrub.
+Scrubs are I/O intensive and can negatively impact performance.
+Avoid initiating a scrub when the system is busy.

 A :guilabel:`Cancel` button is provided to cancel a scrub.
-If a scrub is cancelled, the next scrub will start over from the beginning, not where the cancelled scrub left off.
-To view the current status of a running scrub or the statistics from the last completed scrub, click the :guilabel:`Volume Status` button.
+When a scrub is cancelled, it is abandoned.
+The next scrub to run starts from the beginning, not where the cancelled scrub left off.

+The status of a running scrub or the statistics from the last completed scrub can be seen by clicking the :guilabel:`Volume Status` button.

 **Volume Status:** as shown in the example in :numref:`Figure %s <volume_status_fig>`,